-Pillar 2 covers the capital requirements of other principal risks including Liquidity and Funding Risk, Legal and Regulatory Compliance and Conduct Risk and Investment Risk relating to Pension Obligations.
+Pillar 2 covers the other principal risks and any associated capital requirements.
+The other principal risks are: Funding & Liquidity Risk, Regulatory Risk, the political and economic uncertainty following the European Union referendum result and Investment Risk relating to Pension Obligations.
 These risks are discussed in section 11.